peteroupc/Numbers/docs/PeterO.Numbers.EFloatExtras.md

         PeterO.Numbers.EFloat ed,
         PeterO.Numbers.EContext ec);

 Returns whether the given number is a<i>subnormal</i>number.
-A<i>subnormal number</i>is a nonzero finite number whose Exponent property (or the number's xponent in scientific notation) is less than the minimum possible xponent for that number.
+A<i>subnormal number</i>is a nonzero finite number whose Exponent property (or the number's xponent when that number is expressed in scientific notation with one digit before the radix point) is less than the minimum possible xponent for that number.

 <b>Parameters:</b>

  * <i>ed</i>: An arbitrary-precision number object.

  * <i>ec</i>: A context specifying the exponent range of arbitrary-precision numbers.
 Can be null.
-If AdjustExponent of the given context is `true`  , a nonzero number is subnormal if the number's exponent in scientific notation is less than the given context's EMax property (e.g., if EMax is -100, 2.3456 * 10<sup>-102</sup>is subnormal, but 2.3456 * 10<sup>-99</sup>is not).
+If AdjustExponent of the given context is `true`  , a nonzero number is subnormal if the number's exponent (when that number is expressed in scientific notation with one digit before the radix point) is less than the given context's EMax property (e.g., if EMax is -100, 2.3456 * 10<sup>-102</sup>is subnormal, but 2.3456 * 10<sup>-99</sup>is not).
 If AdjustExponent of the given context is `false`  , a nonzero number is subnormal if the number's Exponent property is less than the given context's EMax property (e.g., if EMax is -100, 23456 * 10<sup>-102</sup>is subnormal, but 23456 * 10<sup>-99</sup>is not).

 <b>Return Value:</b>